GamesCreed

 Each of the locations you visit within Henry’s memories is big, but they aren’t big enough that it feels tedious, with Inner Ashes being a walking simulator.
 The items you pick up to solve puzzles don’t appear in something like an inventory bar or bag, as anything you pick up shows up as a sticky note with the image of the item on it.

 Each chapter in the sketchbook is finished once you solve the puzzles you will face.
-At the completion of the final puzzle, you will see a drawn cutscene detailing what that memory is about.
-Each chapter you complete has Enid growing older and the reason for her deteriorating relationship with her dad Henry.
+After the final puzzle, you will see a drawn cutscene detailing what that memory is about.
+Each chapter you complete has Enid growing older, and the reason for her deteriorating relationship with her dad, Henry.

 Inner Ashes, PC, Review, Gameplay, Screenshot, GamesCreed